Knights of the Round Table: Galeschin

-Galeschin (Galaas, Galachin, Galathin, Galescalain, Galeschalains, Galescin[s], Galeshin, Galessin, etc.) is the son of King Arthur's half-sister Queen Elaine and King Nentres of Garlot.
-He first appears in the story of the Dolorous Tower in the Vulgate Cycle, in which he and his cousin Yvain attempt to rescue their other cousin Gawain from the wicked lord Carados; both are taken captive as well, but the trio are eventually rescued by Lancelot.
-(Galeschin is later additionally rescued by Lancelot from the Vale of No Return.)
+Galeschin (Galaas, Galachin, Galaschin, Galathin, Galescalain[s], Galeschalains, Galeschalians, Galesc[h]in, Galessin) is the son of King Arthur's half-sister Queen Elaine and King Nentres of Garlot.

+He first appears in the story of the Dolorous Tower in the Vulgate Cycle, in which he and his cousin Yvain attempt to rescue their other cousin Gawain from the wicked lord Carados; both he and Yvain end up taken captive as well, but the prisoner trio are eventually rescued by Lancelot.
+Galeschin is later additionally rescued by Lancelot from the Vale of No Return.
 Though mentioned in a few other stories, his role is ultimately minor.
-He loosely inspired the character of Duke Chalance (Chalaunce) of Clarence, a Knight of the Round Table appearing in different episodes of Le Morte d'Arthur.
+He loosely inspired the character of Duke Chaleins (Cha[u]lance), a Knight of the Round Table and Duke of Clarence appearing in some episodes of Le Morte d'Arthur.